the-1Riddle/packageInstallationHub/DevOps-Tools/Jenkins/README.md

    sudo ./install-jenkins.sh
    ```

-Lastly, when the execution is done, the initial admin password will be displayed in the terminal.
-You can then go to `http://<your_server_ip>:8080`
+Lastly, when the execution is done, the initial admin password will be displayed in the terminal.<br>
-to complete the initial setup using the displayed admin password.<br>
+Go to `http://<your_server_ip>:8080` to complete the initial setup using the displayed admin password.
-You can configure Jenkins according to your requirements after the initial setup.
+Then you can configure Jenkins according to your requirements after the initial setup.

+> **Option**\
+> Feel free to delete the cloned directory when you are done with the installation

 **Good Luck**